leondutoit/open-data/trends.md

 #### Open Access and Data

-def open access publications - big topic, own debates we try to keep open (access) data distinct from this funding agency requirements (e.g. Forskningsrådet)
+_Note: the term, open access, is most often applied to publications - this is a big topic with its own debates and issues, which we will try to avoid here; our focus is on data._

+funding agency requirements (e.g. RCN)
 focus: what do you need to do to make data available, how to accomplish this

 #### Rationale